netsec-ethz/scion-tutorials/content/install/android.md

 nav_order: 40
 ---

+{% include alert type="warning" content="The SCION android app has not been ported to the latest SCIONLab update yet (2020.12.09)." %}

 # Running as an app (Android)

 {% include alert type="warning" title="Warning: Beta version" content="The SCION Android app is in beta and has only been tested on selected Android devices." %}